dxinteractive/dendriform/packages/dendriform/README.md

 ### Values

 Access your form's value using `.value`, or by using the `.useValue()` hook if you're inside a React component's render method.
-The `.useValue()` hook will cause a component update whenever the value changes.
+The `.useValue()` hook will cause a component to update whenever the value changes.
+Using the hook essentially allows your components to "opt in" to respond to specific value changes, which means that unnecessary component updates can be easily avoided, and is a large part of what makes Dendriform so performant.

 ```js
 const form = new Dendriform({name: 'Bill'});